General Surgeon Salary in the United States

-How much does a General Surgeon make?
+How much does a General Surgeon make in the United States?

 General Surgeon Salaries by Percentile